daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2022-01-02-matrix-factorization-sparsity.md

 \tag{2} \label{2}
 $$

-MF models are robust but once sparsity spills over $99.5\%$, it can become problematic.
-The [research] that introduced the famous Neural Collaborative Filtering (NCF) model reported sparsity of $99.73\%$ on their Pinterest dataset.
+MF models can handle sparsity to an extent but when it spills over roughly $99.5\%$, it can become problematic.
+There are strategies to reduce sparsity.
+Researchers tend to subsample users and items in such a way that some amount of coverage is guaranteed.
+Another mechanism is bringing in more interaction data from other implicit data sources.
+The authors of the famous Neural Collaborative Filtering ([NCF]) model reported sparsity of $99.73\%$ on their Pinterest dataset, so they subsampled users based on interactions.

-*\*\*Bows to the audience and says ...*

 > The original data is very large but highly sparse.

-*\*\*then drops the mic and exits to a standing ovation?*
+For example, over 20% of users have only one pin, making it difficult to evaluate collaborative filtering algorithms.
+As such, we filtered the dataset in the same way as the MovieLens data that retained only users with at least 20 interactions (pins).

 ## Why is it problematic?

-ML models are only as powerful as the data that powers them and MF is no exception to that rule.
+ML models are only as good as the data that powers them and MF is no exception to that rule.
 To demonstrate why sparsity is a problem, let's consider a wild edge case.